midas-1119/pro-store/docs/useMount.md

 # `useMount`

-React lifecycle hook that calls a function after the component is mounted.
+React lifecycle hook that call `mount` callback, when component is mounted.

 ## Usage